bazel-contrib/rules_cuda/README.md

 To avoid it:

+- Update to Bazel 7 where `--incompatible_sandbox_hermetic_tmp` is enabled by default.
 - Use `--spawn_strategy local` should eliminate the case because it will let nvcc sees the true PIDs.
 - Use `--experimental_use_hermetic_linux_sandbox` should eliminate the case because it will avoid the sharing of `/tmp`.
 - Add `-objtemp` option to the command should reduce the case from happening.